kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 - Fulma - [https://mangelmaxime.github.io/Fulma/](https://mangelmaxime.github.io/Fulma/)
 - Fable - [https://fable.io/](https://fable.io/)

-' Here is awesome fable link where I maintaining all awesome stuff happening in Fable ' Safe - stack is just like mean stack but everything in F#.
+' Here is an awesome fable link where I am maintaining all awesome stuff happening in Fable world.
+' Safe-Stack is just like MEAN-Stack but everything in F#.
 Even if you are not interested in F# then also do check it out.
-' It is recently featured for Thought works Tech radar.
+It is featured in Thought works Tech Radar recently.
-' And I personally feel that every Functional Programming language should have similar kind of stack ' What the F# podcast for Elmish.
-Where me and Alfonso Garcia Caro was guest ' There is also a link for fulma
+' And I personally feel that every Functional Programming language should have similar kind of stack.
+' Then there is What the F# podcast, Where I and Alfonso Garcia Caro was talking about Elmish.
+' There is also a link for fulma
-' And fable link.
-Do try out Fable Repl, it is compiling whole F# code in browser it self.
-So, your code totally work in offline mode
+' And the obvious fable link.
+Do try out Fable REPL, it is compiling whole F# code in the browser itself.
+So, your code will totally work in offline mode.

 ---